 If you have any query about what is on your account, please contact the Library via firstname.lastname@example.org or speak to a member of staff at the Help Desk.

-The week before term ends we roll the due dates on for the vacations for all students so that books issued or renewed in that final week are issued until the start of the next term UNLESS a book has an outstanding request on it, in which case it will still only issue for one week.
+The week before term ends we change the due dates for vacation periods so that so that books issued or renewed in the final week are issued until the start of the next term unless a book has a request on it in which case it will still only issue for one week.

 We do not recall books after the last week of term in both the Christmas and Easter vacations (subject to the exception outlined above).

-N.B.
-Any book can still be recalled during the Summer vacation, so you should continue to check your staff/student email account and post the book back to the Library if you are not in Loughborough.
-Failure to do so, will mean a fine will accrue.
+Any book may be recalled during the Summer vacation so you should continue to check your university email account and post the book back to the Library if you are not in Loughborough otherwise fines will accrue.

 How do I check my requests?

 You can see if your requested items have arrived by using the My Account option on Library Catalogue Plus, then choosing Holds.

 How do I cancel reservations?

 If you no longer need a reserved item, you should cancel your request in the Holds screen of My Account.
-Click cancel on the far right hand side of the title you would like to delete.
-N.B.
-You will not be able to cancel a request if the item is already on hold for you.
+Click cancel on the right hand side of the title you would like to delete.
+Please note that you will not be able to cancel a request if the item is already on hold for you.

 Please be aware that any of your books can be recalled.
-You will receive an email from us to warn you that the item has been recalled.
+You will receive an email to let you know that the item has been recalled.
 You have 7 days from the date printed on the email to return the item for long loan items.
-Week loan items that have been requested will not be renewable and should be returned according to the date in the email.
 Check the email carefully to ensure you are returning the correct title.

 The recall system works for you as well.
-If you reserve an item, you can expect to receive it in about 7 to 10 days, unless it is in very heavy demand.
+If you reserve an item, you can expect to receive it in about 7 to 10 days, unless it is in heavy demand.